christoffer-nylen/nylen-dev-links/README.md

 [Open lecture by James Bach on software testing](https://www.youtube.com/watch?v=ILkT_HV9DVU) - Rating: 8/10

 > Your job as a tester is not to just numbly copy a requirement, put the word “verify” in front of it and call it a test case; it’s not simple like that!
 Instead you should question it and model it in you mind!
 Imagining it in different ways it might interact with other things.
 And in so doing; you’re expanding the world beyond what is written down explicitly for you.
-That’s a BIG part of your job as a tester.
+That’s a big part of your job as a tester.
 To make the world clear.

 [Keep calm and break stuff: Software testing for beginners](https://www.emilyobyrne.com/blog/software-testing-for-beginners) - Rating: 7/10